CloudSlang/docs/tutorial/02_lesson.rst

-The values for the inputs are either passed via the :doc:`CloudSlang CLI <../cloudslang_cli>`, as we do below in this lesson, or from a task in a flow, as we will do in the next lesson.
+The values for the inputs are either passed via the :doc:`CloudSlang CLI <../cloudslang_cli>`, as we do below in this lesson, or from a step in a flow, as we will do in the next lesson.

 Inputs can also have related parameters, such as ``required``, ``default`` and ``overridable``.
 We will discuss these parameters in lessons